Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Try changing ports and/or protocols, to find one that works best for you by doing the following: Open the IPVanish app on your Windows device, log in with your IPVanish username and password, and click the Settings menu icon on the left and then select the Connection tab.

-- Test with a different internet connection as some types like public hotspots, cellular and hotel internet connections may be problematic.
+- Test with a different Internet connection as some types like public hotspots, cellular, and hotel Internet connections may be problematic.

-- Make sure that if you are using a wireless or cellular data connection that you have a consistently strong signal that isn’t being interrupted.
+- Make sure that if you are using a wireless or cellular data connection you have a consistently strong signal that isn’t being interrupted.
 This is often overlooked as any device with a motor (fan, treadmill, refrigerator, etc.) can disrupt a wireless signal enough to cause intermittent problems.

 - Attempt to connect to the closest server to your present location; servers further away are subject to more hops which include more chances for packet loss.

-- Try to use a TCP-based connection (PPTP/OpenVPN-TCP) as UDP connections do not have the same error-correction and can be less stable.
+- Try to use a TCP-based connection (PPTP/OpenVPN-TCP) as UDP connections do not have the same error correction and can be less stable.

 - Verify that your security software is not causing a bottleneck when scanning inbound and outbound traffic for Trojans/viruses.
 If necessary, exclude the relevant ports.
-OpenVPN = TCP and UDPports 443 and 1194; PPTP = ports TCP/1723 & GRE; L2TP = ports UDP/500, UDP/1701 & UDP/4500 & ESP
+OpenVPN = TCP and UDP ports 443 and 1194; PPTP = ports TCP/1723 & GRE; L2TP = ports UDP/500, UDP/1701 & UDP/4500 & ESP.

 - Reboot your equipment – modem, router, and computer in that order.
 A stuck process could be causing delays in processing, and you’d never know about it.

-If you are presented with a message saying “Authentication Failed” either by any IPVanish VPN apps or in one of the VPN logs, then your username and password were not accepted for three reasons:
+If you are presented with a message saying Authentication Failed either by any IPVanish VPN apps or in one of the VPN logs, then your username and password were not accepted for three reasons:

 - There’s a server issue.
-Contact IPVanish for server related support and solutions.
+Contact IPVanish for server-related support and solutions.